 Incorporated in 1973, this small resort town is on the southern tip of Padre Island just across Laguna Madre, the bay separating the island from the mainland.
-Access is via free causeway on Texas 100.
-Visitors find a wide range of accommodations—campgrounds, family motels, high-rise luxury hotels, condo rentals, marinas and seaside cottages.
+Access is via the causeway on Texas 100.
+Visitors find a wide range of accommodations: campgrounds, family motels, high-rise luxury hotels, condo rentals, marinas and seaside cottages.
 Restaurants feature fresh Gulf seafood.

-South Padre is known for its water sports, including jet skiing; bay, surf and deep-sea fishing; parasailing; sailing; and windsurfing.
+South Padre is known for its water sports, including jet skiing; bay, surf and deep-sea fishing; parasailing; sailing; kiteboarding; wake lessons; and windsurfing.
 Other island activities include bicycling, tennis, shelling and horseback riding on the beach.
-The popular Laguna Madre Nature Trail—for nature enthusiasts and birders—is north of the city next to the convention center.
+The popular Laguna Madre Nature Trail for nature enthusiasts and birders is north of the city next to the convention center.

 Fishing is available from beach, piers and jetties.
-Group boats provide bay and deep-sea fishing for full or half days; charter cruisers are available for individual or small-party offshore sport.
-Marinas provide fuel, bait, tackle, launching ramps and boat rentals.
-Small boats with guides are available for bay fishing.
+Group boats provide bay and deep-sea fishing for full or half days; charter cruises are available. www.sopadre.com.

 Plan your Texas trip then take your Passport with you.